 The Mars Reconnaissance Orbiter's prime mission will end Dec.
-31, 2010, after the twoyear-long relay phase.
-At the end of the prime mission, the orbiter's thrusters will take the spacecraft to a higher orbit to put it into better geometry for any future communications-relay work and to extend its longevity in orbit.
+31, 2010, after the two-year-long relay phase.
+If left at the low-altitude orbit used during the prime mission, the spacecraft could be expected to gradually lose altitude due to friction with the upper reaches of the atmosphere, and might fall to the planet's surface within a few years.
+Instead, at the end of the prime mission, the orbiter's thrusters will take the spacecraft to a higher orbit so that it will remain in orbit for decades.
 The end-of-mission orbit will be an ellipse ranging in altitude from about 350 to 410 kilometers (217 to 255 miles).